If any of these apply to you, learning how to write a screenplay may be the perfect way for you to share your stories with the world!

 By fleshing out your characters’ histories, you’ll be able to make them more three-dimensional and relatable.
 This applies to main characters as well as other characters in supporting or antagonistic roles as well.

 And finally, when creating movie characters, don’t forget the power of a good name.
 Unique character names can help to create an instant connection with your audience.
 So take your time and choose wisely!

 If you want additional help creating characters or writing your screenplay, check out my list of the best online screenwriting courses!

 Before you begin writing your script, it’s essential to take some time to plan out the plot or actual story.
 This will help you keep track of the events and make sure they flow smoothly.

-There are a few different ways to approach this, but one helpful method is to break the story down into beats.
+There are a few different ways to approach this, but one extremely helpful method is to break the story down into beats.

-Each beat should represent a pivotal moment in the script, such as a decision or an action.
+Each story beat should represent a pivotal moment in the script, such as a decision or an action.
 By identifying these beats, you’ll see how the story develops and what needs to happen in each scene.

 Once you clearly understand the plot, you’ll be ready to start writing your screenplay.